RobelGebre/TPE-for-SHAP/README.md

 ## Backgroud

 SHAP (SHapley Additive exPlanations) offer a way to quantify the impact of individual features on model predictions.The SHAP package provides several useful tools such as summary plots, decision plots, dependency plots, and cohort analysis.
-TPE is based on depenency plots which s*how the effect a single feature has on the predictions made by the model.* TPE is an analytical approach that can identify critical points (maxima, minma and saddle points) of a predictor feature varaible that indicate a change in the prediction.
+TPE is based on depenency plots which s*how the effect a single feature has on the predictions made by the model.* TPE is an analytical approach that can identify critical points (maxima, minma and saddle points) of a predictor feature that indicate a change in the prediction.

 ## Algorithm